Gretacoder Data Systems

 established Dr. Edgar Gretener AG in Zürich (Switzerland).
 Gretener

-was one of the inventors of the famous Eidophor large
+was one of the developers of the famous Eidophor large

-screen video projector that was marketed by his company .
+screen video projector that was later marketed by his company .

-He would later become famous for a series of hi-tech cipher machines
+He became famous for a series of hi-end cipher machines he developed

 and for his wide range of colour image processing equipment for the